 Upon requesting a final Certificate of Occupancy for the property in late 2016, staff conducted a final planning inspection of the property.
-At this time, it was discovered that many aspects of the site were conducted out of compliance with the approved development plan D-255-14-15.
+At this time, it was discovered that the site was out of compliance with the approved development plan D-255-14-15.
 In order to allow for a Certificate of Occupancy for the Brown Brothers, the company that occupies the main building, a Development Plan Amendment was approved in December 2016 that focused on only that section of the property.
-In July of 2017, the Board of Adjustment denied case AH-1742-17 for a height exception to allow mulch pile storage up to 35', finding that the use did not comply with approval criteria for a height exception regarding rights of privacy, light and air, and that the use was being evaluated under criteria meant for a structure, which would not apply to mulch piles.
+In July of 2017, the Board of Adjustment denied case AH-1742-17 for a height exception to allow mulch pile storage up to 35', finding that the use did not comply with approval criteria for a height exception including rights of privacy, light and air, and that the use was being evaluated under criteria meant for a structure, which would not apply to mulch piles.